IsaiahSama/schedulekeeper/README.md

 ### Weekly

-In this mode, each day of the week will be looped through, user will be prompted to enter times in 24 hour format (2:30, 14:30), then the task for the entered time for the day specified.
+In this mode, user can enter the day of the week for which they wish to set a schedule for.
+After selecting a day, user will be prompted to enter time in 24 hour format (02:30, 14:30), then prompted to enter the task for that time.
+Afterwards, user can choose if they want to add a schedule for another day or not.

 ## Read